iSynic/Classic-Realmz-Keygen/README.md

 # Realmz Registration Helper (Classic)

-Small preservation helper for the classic Mac Realmz 1.5.4 main application registration prompt.
+Small preservation helper for the classic Mac Realmz main application registration prompt.
+Tested with 1.22, 1.54, and 3.2.

 Realmz has been released non-commercially by Tim Phillips.
 This helper is intended for preserving and running the old classic Mac release; it does not